deyarijit/aws-eks-best-practices/content/security/docs/runtime.md

 !!! caution
     seccomp profiles are a Kubelet alpha feature.
 You'll need to add the `--seccomp-profile-root` flag to the Kubelet arguments to make use of this feature.

-AppArmor is similar to seccomp, only it restricts an container's capabilities including accessing parts of the file system.
+AppArmor is similar to seccomp, only it restricts a container's capabilities including accessing parts of the file system.
 It can be run in either enforcement or complain mode.
 Since building Apparmor profiles can be challenging, it is recommended you use a tool like [bane](https://github.com/genuinetools/bane) instead.

 !!! attention
     Apparmor is only available Ubuntu/Debian distributions of Linux.